dyo/dyo/README.md

 // where User & Header are either functions that return
 // an object with a render method or an object with a render method
+// or alternatively it could just be a function that returns a
+// hyperscript object.

+Sidebar(props, children)
+// renders Sidebar to .side-bar passing in props and children
+// however there is a third param{Boolean} you can pass
+// that explicity forces an update/initial mount.
 ```